 According to research, supplementation with Tongkat Ali for 4 weeks lead to a 16% reduction in cortisol levels and a whopping 37% increase in testosterone levels .

-Considering that ashwagandha and Tongkat Ali share similar benefits regarding testosterone and cortisol, combining them may further increase their testosterone-boosting effects.
+Considering that the benefits of ashwagandha and Tongkat Ali are similar regarding testosterone and cortisol, combining them may further increase their testosterone-boosting effects.

 Furthermore, studies also report that Tongkat Ali has antiestrogenic and strength-boosting properties as well .

 Other herbs, such as maca and fenugreek, may also carry testosterone-boosting properties, and there is a growing body of research to support their effectiveness .

 Ashwagandha can be safely taken with other testosterone-boosting herbs such as fenugreek, maca, and Tongkat Ali.

 Adding black pepper extract may also prove beneficial as it is a potent bioavailability enhancer.
 That's thanks to the presence of the alkaloid piperine, which prolongs the time for digestion and maximizes uptake and absorption .